Managing a 10-Car Collection: Storage, Insurance, and Rotation Strategies

 • Diminished value: Compensates for value loss even after quality repairs

-• No mileage restrictions: Some policies limit annual driving—ensure yours allows reasonable enjoyment
+• Reasonable mileage allowances: Some policies restrict annual driving—make sure yours allows actual enjoyment

-Hagerty, Grundy, and American Collectors Insurance specialize in collector vehicles.
-Get quotes from multiple providers—premiums vary significantly based on their assessment of your collection and storage setup.
+Hagerty, Grundy, and American Collectors Insurance all specialize in collector vehicles.
+Premiums vary significantly based on how they assess your collection and storage setup.
+Compare before committing.

 Maintenance Scheduling

-Ten vehicles mean ten sets of maintenance requirements.
+Ten cars mean ten maintenance schedules.
 Create a master calendar tracking:

 • Oil changes and fluid replacements